adiHusky/3D-Object-Classification-Using-Capsule-Networks/Maya3D-Images-Dataset/Akash/Readme.md

 ## Tasks:-

-Learn Maya to take images of objects
+Learn Maya to take images of objects<br>
-Learn to rotate, render, scale, combine and translate objects Write a script to take pictures of an object from different angles Write a script to take pictures of objects with shadows using shader Create a dataset of images extracted from images to feed it to a database Finalise the attributes of the database
+Learn to rotate, render, scale, combine and translate objects<br>
+Write a script to take pictures of an object from different angles<br>
+Write a script to take pictures of objects with shadows using shader<br>
+Create a dataset of images extracted from images to feed it to a database<br>
+Finalise the attributes of the database<br>

 ## Week1